-- app (Application) A running Application instance, which will be queried at crash time for internal information. - contact\name (str) A string with the name of the person to contact. - contact\email (str) A string with the email address of the contact. - bug\tracker (str) A string with the URL for your project's bug tracker. - show\crash\traceback (bool) If false, don't print the crash traceback on stderr, only generate the on-disk report - instance attributes (Non-argument) - - instances contain some non-argument attributes which allow for (These) - - customization of the crash handler's behavior.
-Please see the (further) - make\report (traceback)
+- app (Application) A running Application instance, which will be queried at crash time for internal information. - contact\name (str) A string with the name of the person to contact. - contact\email (str) A string with the email address of the contact. - bug\tracker (str) A string with the URL for your project's bug tracker. - show\crash\traceback (boo1) If false, don't print the crash traceback on stderr, only generate the on-disk report - instance attributes (Non-argument) - make\report(traceback)

-• for further details. (source) -
+- instances contain some non-argument attributes which allow for (These) - - customization of the crash handler's behavior.
+Please see the (further) - - for further details. (source) - class IPython.terminal.ipapp.LocateIPythonApp(\\kwargs)